220725-Reston-Java-Full-Stack-Next-Gen/training-code/demos/Post Training/exercises/angular-exercise.md

 3) View All Students component
 User Stories:
 - A user can view all students (student data can be hardcoded or retrieved from an external API that sends JSON)
+- To render each student, the associate must create an template TS class that contains following info about each student (create at least 3 students).
+You will need to then figure out how to render the students to the component view using directives:
+    - First Name
+    - Last Name
+    - Course
+    - Attendance
 - If no table data available, the page should show a message of "No information available."
 - A user can click on a link to be redirected to welcome webpage.